“I have an upcoming trip and I really need your Hong Kong Travel Tips”

 MTR: Hong Kong’s subway system covers nearly every part of the city.
-You can either by tickets at cash machines or use your Octopus Card.
+You can either buy tickets at cash machines or use your Octopus Card.
 Tip: Be sure to check the signs to see which exit to take, as walkways can be long.

 Taxi: Taxis in Hong Kong are cheap and found almost everywhere at any given time.
-Red taxis run across the city, green ones are for New Territories, Blue is for Lantau Island.
+Red taxis run across the city, green ones are for New Territories, and Blue is for Lantau Island.
 Red taxi metre starts at HK$24, and each piece of luggage carried costs HK$6.

 Tram: Street trams travel between the east and west points of Hong Kong Island.
 The Peak Tram, meanwhile, is really a funicular that scales up to the island’s highest viewing point.